. & .. & ~

 .. are listed in the output.

-. represents the directory you are currently in, or, if it is a part of a path, it means "this directory".
+. represents the directory you are currently in.
 For example, if you are in the

 /depot/datamine/data directory, and run